tatsumoto-ren/tatsumoto-ren.github.io/blog/writing-japanese.md

 <a class="download_button" href="setting-up-anki.html#import-an-example-mining-deck">Download</a>
 </p>

-As with kana cards, if you could produce the word with the right stroke order, grade the card "good".
+As with kana cards, if you could produce a word with the right stroke order, grade the card "good".
 If you couldn't write it, then mark the card "again".